Home » 10 New Florida Laws (2025) That Will Change Life for Floridians

 January 1, 2025, marked the start of several new laws in Florida.
 Two months later, many Floridians are still adjusting to how these changes affect their everyday lives.

-Whether you are grappling with a social media ban in Florida for minors or wondering how the latest property tax reforms will affect your wallet, these laws are set to reshape Florida differently.
+Whether you are grappling with a social media ban in Florida for minors or wondering how the latest property tax reforms will affect your wallet, these laws are set to significantly reshape life in Florida.

-By now, you have likely heard about the recent law enactments in Florida, but how well do you understand them?
+By now, you have likely heard about the recently enacted laws in Florida, but how well do you understand them?

 So, here, with a bit more time for reflection and real-world application, this blog provides a deeper look at what these laws truly mean for Floridians — and how you can prepare for their long-term impact.

-While others rushed to report the news in January, we are giving you a more thorough breakdown in February with clearer insights.
+While others rushed to report the news in January, we are giving you a more thorough breakdown with clearer insights.

 1. Social Media Restrictions for Minors – HB 3